-2.14.6.
+- 2.14.6.
 Whether sealed/insulated containers are used for supply of meals to schools.

-2.14.7.
+Doesn't arise. - 2.14.7.
 Tentative time of delivery of meals at schools from centralized kitchen.

 2.14.8.
 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen.